Bhai Subeg Singh: Martyrdom

-Bhai Shahbaz Singh was educated by a Muslim teacher and was taught the Persian and Arabic languages.His teachers openly condemned and criticized Sikhism which resulted in Bhai Shahbaz Singh criticizing Islam and defending Sikhism.His teachers also attempted at persuading Bhai Shahbaz Singh in converting to Islam, to which he refused.
+Bhai Shahbaz Singh was educated by a Muslim teacher and was taught the Persian and Arabic languages.
+His teachers openly condemned and criticized Sikhism which resulted in Bhai Shahbaz Singh criticizing Islam and defending Sikhism.
+His teachers also attempted at persuading Bhai Shahbaz Singh in converting to Islam, to which he refused.
 Soon a legal complaint was sent to the Qazi in Lahore against Bhai Shahbaz Singh.
-Bhai Subeg Singh was also accused of hurting Islamic sentiments and was also arrested.Both Bhai Subeg Singh and Bhai Shahbaz Singh were given the option of converting to Islam or execution.Both of them refused to leave their faith and accepted execution.Both of them were executed using a breaking wheel in the year 1745.According to Hari Ram Gupta, Bhai Subeg Singh and Bhai Shahbaz Singh were executed during the reign of Zakriya Khan, whereas Harbans Singh claims they were executed under the reign of Yahya Khan, who was the eldest son of Zakriya Khan.
+Bhai Subeg Singh was also accused of hurting Islamic sentiments and was also arrested.
+Both Bhai Subeg Singh and Bhai Shahbaz Singh were given the option of converting to Islam or execution.Both of them refused to leave their faith and accepted execution.
+Both of them were executed using a breaking wheel in the year 1745.
+According to Hari Ram Gupta, Bhai Subeg Singh and Bhai Shahbaz Singh were executed during the reign of Zakriya Khan, whereas The Encyclopedia of Sikhism claims they were executed under the reign of Yahya Khan, who was the eldest son of Zakriya Khan.